intergalacticfm/plugin.review.intergalacticfm/catalog-online.md

 **Logo** (only shown when pauzing stream)
 ![logo](clearlogo-examples/cbs_tv-clearlogo.png "logo")

-# Intergalactic TV
+# Murder Capital TV

 ![menu item](poster-examples/intergalactic_tv-poster.png "menu item")

 **Tagline** *No Station Such Dedication*

-**Plot** *This stream is Intergalactic FM's TV channel.
+**Plot** *This stream is Murder Capital's TV channel.
 Delivering a mix of live recordings from the Panama Racing Club, the best B movies and keeping you updated on UFO sighings.
 This is the apex of the West Coast Sound of Holland.*

 **Genre** *electro, acid, italo, B movies*